Reddit CEO Steve Huffman: 'It's time we grow up and behave like an adult company'

 Giving away a service for free, Huffman said, is not something Reddit would be able to do forever.

 "We've been subsidizing other business for free for a long time.
 We're stopping that.
 That is not a negotiable point," Huffman said.
-"We simply were in a unsustainable position."
+"We simply were in an unsustainable position."

 But with artificial intelligence-powered large language models like Microsoft-backed ChatGPT and Google's Bard, a massive corpus of conversations is being hoovered up.
 And in return, Reddit receives very little, he said.